Average Rent Prices in Savannah

 Is the Georgia state average different from Savannah's?

-Georgia's state average for rent prices is $1,648, which is actually higher than Savannah's $1,479.
-Savannah is one of the more affordable cities within Georgia for this category.
+Georgia's state average for rent prices is $1,393, which is lower than Savannah's average of $1,519.
+This means Savannah is on the pricier side even within its own state.

 How can I save money on rent prices in Savannah?